A Full Cycle Design Process Study

 Objectives for 1:1 interviews:

-Understand key pain points participants face in maintaining friendships
+• Identify key pain points participants face in maintaining friendships

-Identify sentiments around the reaching out process
+• Explore sentiments around reaching out and initiating contact

 Findings & Analysis